 A degree in Health and Physical Education from Bethel College can prepare you for

 - coaching (National Strength and Conditioning Association Certified Strength and Conditioning Specialist [NSCA-CSCS] certification available)

-- sport management (add a Sport Management minor): park districts, recreation centers, camps, fitness clubs, wellness centers, semi-professional and professional sports teams
+- sport management: park districts, recreation centers, camps, fitness clubs, wellness centers, semi-professional and professional sports teams

 - teaching (education certification to teach K-12)